 A few final points:

-Also, please don’t write a post that’s essentially an ad for your product or service.
+Please don’t write a post that’s essentially an ad for your product or service.
 Those posts get rejected.
-(Side Note: If you are interested in advertising to the readers of the 60 Second Marketer e-newsletter, you can read this page to get more information about our sponsored email or native advertising programs.)
+(Side Note: If you are interested in advertising to the readers of the 60 Second Marketer e-newsletter, you can read this page to get more information about our sponsored email or sponsored content programs.)

 Finally, please use a conversational style in your copy.
 Imagine you’re talking to a friend over lunch.